antrea-io/antrea/README.md

 * **Troubleshooting and monitoring tools**: Antrea comes with CLI and UI tools which provide visibility and diagnostics capabilities (packet tracing, policy analysis, flow inspection).
-It exposes Prometheus metrics and supports exporting network flow information which can be visualized in Kibana dashboards.
+It exposes Prometheus metrics and supports exporting network flow information to collectors and analyzers.
+* **Network observability and analytics**: Antrea + [Theia](https://github.com/antrea-io/theia)
+  enable fine-grained visibility into the communication among Kubernetes workloads.
+Theia provides visualization for Antrea network flows in Grafana dashboards, and recommends Network Policies to secure the workloads.
 * **Encryption**: Encryption of inter-Node Pod traffic with IPsec or WireGuard tunnels.
 * **Easy deployment**: Antrea is deployed by applying a single YAML manifest